arcology-network/parallel-dstoken/README.md

 ## 1. Introduction

 The original ds-token implementation is available at https://github.com/dapphub/ds-token.
-It is A simple and sufficient ERC20 implementation under GPL-3.0 License.The original implementation is pretty self explanatory so we are not going to explain it in detail.
+It is A simple and sufficient ERC20 implementation under GPL-3.0 License.The original implementation is pretty self explanatory.

 In many cases, transactions calling different contracts belong to different application can run in parallel easily, and it is what majority of blockchain scaling solutions like sharding and sidechains are trying to achieve.
 Another even more challenging scenario is where multiple transactions are calling the same contract.